The Day the Straw Landed

 “Prick.” - Nothing but crickets.

-LIE: Being creative and able to write and put the words together in a good-putting-together-of-words-kind-of-way shows I am making a positive impact on the world.
+LIE: Being creative and able to write and put the words together in a good putting-together-of-words-kind-of-way show I am making a positive impact on the world.

 “Prick.” - No words in the brain.
 Nothing to write.
 Brain is empty—not working.